-*** Please note I’ve added a few sections and some additional information based on questions emailed or asked on our Contact Us page, and include updates annually with regards to ingredients and product types.
+*** Please note I’ve added a few sections and some additional information based on questions asked on our Contact Us page, and include updates annually with regards to ingredients and product types.
 This page is 100% based on MY opinion and MY experience.
 It is updated annually with relevant info. ***

 While walking through a parking lot on my way to a prenatal appointment in 2013, I noticed a SUV in the parking lot that had a doTERRA sticker across the back window.
 I honestly thought it was a local shop, and tried searching for it upon returning home, quickly found TONS of info about doTERRA and Young Living.
 I didn’t know anyone who sold either, and curiosity won me over to see what the hype was all about.

 I read directly from each site, blog reviews and blog comments that I came across.
 I paid close attention to posts that compared them and challenged readers to compare for themselves.
 I even embraced my inner nerd by setting up an excel spreadsheet for cost/product comparisons!
 After researching and reading about both for over a year, I decided to try them both… for a year at the same time to fully be able to compare and contrast and decide for myself.
-By that time, I had a friend who had started with doTERRA who I chose to sponsor me, and I found a blogger who resonated with me to try Young Living.
+By that time, I had a friend who had started with doTERRA who I chose to sponsor me, and I found a blogger (RealFoodRN) who resonated with me to try Young Living.